schepedw/active_record_basics/README.md

 * A message has many attachments
 * A message has many recipients
 * A shipment has many messages
+* An attachment can have many messages
+* A recipient can have many messages

 ## Additional requirements